A GYST Favorite: low-stress, no-strings Happy Hour gathering help get the questions in our minds out on the table, let’s talk about it.

 Over the years I’ve had so many great questions and conversations with you – thank you.
 A few questions are on many people’s minds and to-do lists, along with requests for more information and resources, I hope you find these highlights and Q&As helpful.

 Join us for the next Happy Hour on Thursday, April 20th!
 Happy Hours free to attend but RSVP is required.

 High Functioning Happy Hour: Q&A Highlights

-- My MIL always says that it doesn’t matter because she doesn’t have much money.
-I say how long it takes in probate and the costs and she still won’t.
+My MIL always says that it doesn’t matter because she doesn’t have much money.

 I started this work nearly ten years ago by launching a small website with some advice and lists after my late husband was killed in an accident.
 He was hit by a van while he was riding his bicycle and we spent a full week in the ICU doing every test and everything possible.
 As the days went on and he still wasn’t waking up, he never regained consciousness, I became more and more aware each day that the medical support keeping him alive had become medical intervention and all those machines were just prolonging his death.